DDG-51 Arleigh Burke - Production Restart

 DDG 51 class production has been extremely stable, with successful serial production at both shipbuilders.
 Despite some setbacks, such as the impacts of Hurricane Katrina at NGSB, the costs associated with DDG 51 class shipbuilding are well understood.
 The Aegis Weapon System has been incrementally developed successfully to add increased capabilities and transition to the use of open architecture and increased use of commercial systems.

-Based upon a Navy assessment, including discussions with both current shipbuilders, to explore any subcontractor issues, a restart of DDG 51 procurement in FY 2009 is feasible.
+Based upon a Navy assessment, including discussions with both current shipbuilders, to explore any subcontractor issues, a restart of DDG 51 procurement in FY 2009 was feasible.
 However, several ship and Government Furnished Equipment vendor base issues (including configuration change issues and production line re-starts) must be addressed in order to award and construct additional ships, which will increase ship costs above the most recently procured ships.
 The most notable being the restart of the DDG 51 reduction gear production.
 The Navy was confident that these issues can be resolved to support a FY 2009 restart.
 DDG 51 class restart beyond FY 2009 presents significant risks and therefore additional costs.

-However, both shipbuilders have indicated to the Navy that these lead time challenges can be mitigated with advance procurement and an adjusted build sequence, and that DDG 51 restart in FY 2009 is executable in both shipyards.
+However, both shipbuilders have indicated to the Navy that these lead time challenges can be mitigated with advance procurement and an adjusted build sequence, and that DDG 51 restart in FY 2009 was executable in both shipyards.
 Regarding the combat systems, the last production contracts were awarded in 2006.
-The cost and ease of restarting those production lines is a function of time, and part availability on military specification items which would need to be addressed.
+The cost and ease of restarting those production lines was a function of time, and part availability on military specification items which would need to be addressed.

-Given the truncation of the DDG 1000 program at two ships, the Navy estimate for procurement of a single DDG 51 class ship in FY 2009 is $2.2 billion.
+Given the truncation of the DDG 1000 program at two ships, the Navy estimate for procurement of a single DDG 51 class ship in FY 2009 was $2.2 billion.
 This estimate utilizes the latest audited Forward Pricing Rate Agreements (FPRAs) rates.
 Impacts for production line restart and contractor furnished equipment/government furnished equipment obsolescence are included.
 The Navy has not finalized the acquisition strategy for a FY 2009 DDG 51 and follow-on procurements.
 The Navy will consider stability of the industrial base during the planning of the specific strategy.

 NEWSLETTER